Converting RPM to rad/sec: A complete walkthrough

 Before diving into the conversion, let's clarify the meaning of each unit:

-• Radians Per Second (rad/sec): This unit measures angular velocity, the rate of change of an angle.
+Radians Per Second (rad/sec): This unit measures angular velocity, the rate of change of an angle.
 A radian is a unit of angular measurement defined by the ratio of the arc length to the radius of a circle.
 One complete revolution is equivalent to 2π radians.
-Therefore, rad/sec measures how many radians (a portion of a circle's rotation) are covered per second.
+Which means, rad/sec measures how many radians (a portion of a circle's rotation) are covered per second.
 This unit is preferred in physics and engineering because it simplifies many calculations, particularly those involving angular acceleration and rotational kinetic energy.

 The Conversion Formula: From RPM to rad/sec